|

 Object Lesson: bring a flashlight and an opaque container that it will fit in.
 Show how the sudden breaking of the jug and the appearance of the light would be frightening to the sleeping Midianties.
 Object Lesson: Before the lesson, place a bowl of water in front of each child.
 Begin telling the lesson.
 When you come to the part in the lesson when God tells Gideon to watch the men as they drink water from the river, have the children drink the water in front of them.
 Tell them to pretend that they are at the river getting a drink, so they can't pick up the bowl.
 After they start drinking, point out those children that would have been eliminated to go to war with Gideon and those who would have been chosen to go to war.
 Continue with lesson.
 (Thanks to Nancy Wright) Worksheet: Gideon's Army Prepares for War

-Deborah to Gideon's need for signs.
-God does not reprimand Gideon's requests,
+need for signs.
+God does not reprimand Gideon's requests, instead He

-put his trust in Deborah.
-Gideon wasn't questioning God's ability to save
+Instead he put his trust in Deborah.
+Gideon wasn't questioning God's

-pleasing to Him.
 He provides all the evidence we need to believe in Him.
-God
+God never

-never asks for blind faith, but for an obedient response to the truth when we
+asks for blind faith, but for an obedient response to the truth when

 |